arangodb-helper/arangodb/README.md

 resilient agency).
 On host B: (can be the same as A):

 ```
-arangodb --join A
+arangodb --starter.join A
 ```

 This will contact A on port 8528 and register.
 On host C: (can be same as A or B):

 ```
-arangodb --join A
+arangodb --starter.join A
 ```

 This will contact A on port 8528 and register.